johnnywang1994/llm-transformer-fine-tuned-test/README.md

 # Fine tuned Deepseek-r1 1.5B with Lora

 This is an experimental repo for testing purpose.
-May not work as expected
+May not work as expected.

 ## Install
 - install pyenv virtualenv dependencies